-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
-Admitted applicants shou iid iiiciude wait-iis C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied 2626 C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted 1086 C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 365 C1 Total part-time, first-time, first-year (freshman) women who enrolled
+Admitted applicants should include wait-listed students who were

+, , , , , , , , , , , , , , , , , , , , C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied 2708 C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted 1081 C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 365 C1 Total part-time, first-time, first-year (freshman) women who enrolled

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list 846 C2 Number accepting a place on the waiting list 415 C2 Number of wait-listed students admitted 5 • C2 Is your waiting list ranked? ='
+Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 642 C2 Number accepting a place on the waiting list 333 C2 Number of wait-listed students admitted 22 C2 Is your waiting list ronked?

-- If yes, do you release that information to students? - Do you release that information to school counselors?
+- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?